trustwallet/ansible-collection-blockchain/docs/tron_role.md

 Ansible role to manage TRON blockchain node.

+## Requirements

+The TRON blockchain Java Archive can be launched on many operating systems.
+Check the project's GitHub repository to see the instructions for the operating system of your choice.
+But this role only targeting the Linux/Unix based OS.

+### JDK 8

+This role requires the compatible Java runtime to be installed and assume it is present in the system.
+We've found that Amazon Corretto, production-ready distribution of OpenJDK, does the job well.

+Tip: JDK can be installed with Ansible Galaxy [lean_delivery.java](https://galaxy.ansible.com/lean_delivery/java) role or similar.

 ## Role Variables

 The role has default variables (see `defaults/main.yml`) which can be adjusted.